plandes/clj-nrepl-puget/README.md

-# Configure and use puget in Cider.
+# Configure and use Puget in Cider.

 [![Travis CI Build Status][travis-badge]][travis-link]